MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ### Verify deployments of clusters

 Wait until both deployments of WLS clusters complete.
-In each cluster, there is an Azure Application Gateway and WLS admin server deployed.
+In each cluster, there's an Azure Application Gateway and WLS admin server deployed.
 The Azure Application Gateway acts as load balancer for all managed servers in the cluster.
 The WLS admin server provides a web console for cluster configuration.

 Follow instructions to verify if the Azure Application Gateway and WLS admin console in each cluster work before moving to next step.

 1. On the **Your deployment is complete** page, select **Outputs**.
 1. Copy the value of property **appGatewayURL**.
 Append the string *weblogic/ready* and open that URL in a new browser tab.
 You should see an empty page without any error message.
 If not, you must troubleshoot and resolve the issue before continuing.
 1. Copy and write down the value of property **adminConsole**.
 Open it in a new browser tab.
-You should see login page of **WebLogic Server AdministrationConsole**.
+You should see login page of **WebLogic Server Administration Console**.
 Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before continuing.

 Follow these steps to write down the IP address of the Azure Application Gateway for each cluster.
-You'll use these values when you set up the Azure Traffic Manager later.
+You use these values when you set up the Azure Traffic Manager later.

 1. Open the resource group where your cluster is deployed.
 For example, select **Overview** to switch back Overview pane of the deployment page, and select **Go to resource group**.
 1. Find resource *gwip* with type **Public IP address**.
 Select to open.
 Look for **IP address** and write down its value.